If you own your business you probably know that it’s usually good tax planning to pay profits into your pension fund.

 Standard Annual Allowance

-If you’re on a higher income (£100,000 or more) it’s important to check that qualify for the full Standard Annual Allowance.
+If your total income is over £200,000 you need to check you qualify for the full Standard Annual Allowance.

-The Money Purchase Annual Allowance could also apply if you’ve already taken some flexible benefits from your pension fund.
-This would reduce your maximum contribution to £4,000.
+If you’ve taken benefits already, the Money Purchase Annual Allowance could also apply and would reduce your maximum contribution to £4,000.

 Corporation Tax Relief